PrinceVhelbreiBarbarona/Group5_Updated_prososal/docs/Proposal.md

 Write at least 2–3 clear objectives your project aims to achieve.
 Example:

 Objective 1: To analyze and summarize data from the chosen JSON dataset.
-Objective 2: To help users gain meaningful insights (e.g., averages, trends, patterns).
+Objective 2: To help hospital staff gain meaningful information (e.g., which doctors the patient has been appointed to them in previous vists, what medicine have patients been given before, etc).
 Objective 3: To practice JSON handling and Python programming concepts.
 ⚙️ Planned Features
 Your program must have at least 5 features (minimum).